Graduate Studies Reports Access

 Students who anticipate the necessity of being absent from class due to the observance of a major religious observance must provide advance notice of the date(s) to the instructor in writing by the second class meeting.

-In event of absence or lateness it will be your responsibility to notify me via email as to your completion of the assignment.
+- Policy on Make-up Work: In event of absence or lateness it will be your responsibility to notify me via email as to your completion of the assignment.
 Score will be lowered if posted late.
 Papers/assignments will not be accepted beyond the due date unless specific arrangements have been made.

 Professionalism: Professional behavior in the classroom is necessary and required.
 The classroom setting is intended to replicate a counseling setting in our interactions and behavior.
 You will be either listening or speaking.
 This precludes any eating, sleeping, doodling, or side conversations.
 Cell phones and beepers are disruptive and will not be permitted.
 If your job requires you to be available via these devices please inform the instructor in writing by the second class and keep them at the lowest functional setting.